Posts

 Image

 DIABETICS BOOST HEALTH WITH BIWEEKLY WORKOUTS Living with diabetes doesn’t mean you have to spend hours at the gym every day to protect your heart.
 New research involving more than 50,000 adults with diabetes shows that being active just a couple of times a week can make a real difference.
 Whether you’re a “weekend warrior” who packs all your exercise into one or two days, or you prefer to spread your workouts evenly throughout the week, the benefits are comparable—as long as you hit the recommended 150 minutes of moderate-to-vigorous activity per week.
-This study, published in the Annals of Internal Medicine, analyzed over 20 years of data from the National Health Interview Survey.
+This study, published in the Annals of Internal Medicine, analyzed data from over 20 years of the National Health Interview Survey.
 Participants were divided into four groups: inactive, insufficiently active, weekend warriors, and regularly active.
 The findings were striking: people who exercised—whether all at once or spread out—reduced their risk of dying from heart disease by 33%, and from any cause by 21%, compared to th...

 Image